LucasBBueno/gostack12-desafio-gofinances-web/README.md

 <h4 align="center">

-  A ReactJS application to import transactions and list
+  A ReactJS application to list and import transactions by a CSV file
 </h4>

 <p align="center">